The Literacy Movement

 - promoting the competence and cooperation of professionals; and

 The appointment of a coordinator for the Literacy Movement and placing the movement under the authority of the Finnish National Agency for Education meant that the guidelines could be implemented as of the beginning of 2019.
 In fact, the Literacy Movement is recorded in section 3.7.1 “Youth, culture and sport” of the 2019 government programme.
 The Literacy Movement is supervised by a monitoring group chaired by author Juha Itkonen.

 The movement was launched with the Literacy Movement at Schools campaign, featuring fun reading projects, workshops and author visits at about 200 schools across Finland.
 The campaign also produced its own content to support reading.
-The content is available in our databank <link>.
+The content is available in our databank (in Finnish).
 Find the detailed final report on the Literacy Movement at Schools campaign at the end of this page.

 The Literacy Movement tours Finland attending various expos, events and training sessions to discuss literacy.
 In the spring of 2020, the movement plans to launch its Literacy Movement at Schools and Reading Community programmes to better integrate reading with the school curricula and promote the training of professionals at a municipal level.
-More information will be released on the launch of these programmes in our articles section <link>.
+More information will be released on the launch of these programmes in our articles section (in Finnish).

 The Literacy Movement operates nationwide in Finnish and Swedish (Läsrörelsen).